Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Examination of the skull and bones reveals that they are plaster facsimiles.

 K85.
 SERGEI'S TOMB
 A portcullis is closed in the archway into this tomb.
-Lift­

-ing it requires a successful DC 25 Strength check.
+Lifting it requires a successful DC 25 Strength check.

 White marble steps descend to a tomb that has a vaulted ceiling thirty feet overhead.
 A stillness-a calm amid the storm-is felt here.
 In the center of the tomb, a white marble slab supports an intricately inlaid coffin.
-Chis­ eled into the slab is a name: Sergei von Zarovich.
+Chiseled into the slab is a name: Sergei von Zarovich.
 To the north, behind the coffin, are three alcoves.
 A beautifully carved statue stands in each alcove-a stunning young man flanked by two angels-looking as polished and new as the day each was placed there.
 An iron lever protrudes from the south wall, west of the tomb's entrance.

 Raising the lever lifts the portcullis at the top of the stairs.
 Pulling it down lowers the portcullis.